 the Canadian company still has the potential to remain a viable vendor for enterprises.

 Last week, Nortel Networks filed for Chapter 11 bankruptcy protection as part of an effort to restructure itself.
-The news was hardly a surprise, as Nortel has been losing billions of
+The news was hardly a surprise, as Nortel has been losing billions of dollars.

 The bankruptcy could doom the company's strategic unified communications (UC) alliance with Microsoft, the Innovative Communications Alliance (ICA).
 Established in 2006, the ICA is a joint effort at interoperability between Nortel's IP telephony products and Microsoft's flagship UC platform, Office Communications Server (OCS).

 Nick Lippis, CEO for consultancy Lippis Enterprises, said the Nortel bankruptcy is a major black eye for Microsoft's UC strategy.

 "[Microsoft has] been good at diversifying and bringing other companies into OCS to mitigate against Nortel's bankruptcy," Lippis said.
 "But the bottom line is that there were significant resources placed into Nortel for ICA, and I doubt that much of that is going to come to fruition."

 Microsoft has to move on with its UC strategy independent of Nortel, he said, either by further opening up the OCS development environment to a wider range of vendors or by choosing another company for a strategic partnership.

 "It's going to be hard," Lippis said.
 "There are only three or four other companies out there that really matter – Cisco, Mitel, Siemens and Avaya."
 He wondered whether Microsoft might get a stiff arm from other IP telephony vendors if the Nortel partnership dies.

 Microsoft has made public statements that it will wait to see what happens with Nortel's bankruptcy before it decides what to do with the ICA partnership.
 The partnership expires in 2010, and many experts think it won't last beyond that.